PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

-\textbf{Fusion layers in UPE.} In addition to UPS which simulates unknown points, we propose UPE to boost the open-set performance by exploiting the feature context in point clouds.
+In addition to UPS, which simulates unknown points, we propose UPE to enhance open-set performance by leveraging feature context in point clouds.
 In practice, UPE is designed to fuse the feature context from the encoders at different levels.
-We have an ablation study for UPE in Tab.~\ref{table:upe}, showing that its performance improves when difference levels of feature context are fused.
+We present an ablation study for UPE in Tab.~\ref {table:upe}, demonstrating that its performance improves when different levels of feature context are fused.